 2.1.
-Members of the Audit Committee are asked to comment on the content of the draft Annual Governance Statement for 2018/19 (Appendix A).
-Any relevant changes will be reflected in the final version before sign-off by the Leader of the Council and then Chief Executive.
+Members of the Audit Committee are asked to comment on the content of the draft Annual Governance Statement for 2019/20 (Appendix A) and the supporting evidence set out in the new Corporate Governance Code (Appendix 1).

+Note - any relevant changes will be reflected by the Monitoring Officer in the final version before sign-off by the Leader of the Council and the Chief Executive.